310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 Fuhaha!
 Right, right, now that I’ve forced you awake with random and silly nonsense… I have something I’d like to speak to you about!

-Mhm, mhm, I’m glad to know you’re fully awake now♪
+Mhm, mhm, I’m glad to know you’re fully awake now~♪

 Look over here!
 While the two of us were leisurely sleeping in the doctor’s office, the door was locked shut!